 Want to hear a piece by Mozart in the very building he composed it in?
-Step this way, ladies and gentlemen: the Bösendorfer-Saal in the Mozarthaus makes it possible.
+Step this way, ladies and gentlemen: the Bösendorfer-Saal in the Mozarthaus often makes it possible.

 There is something particularly charming about the idea of listening to Mozart’s music in a building that once echoed to the sound of his piano or violin, and where he entertained such musical greats as Haydn.

-Tickets and visitor information
+Tickets and visitor tips

 Ticketing arrangements depend on the concert in question, so, again, check the Mozarthaus listings for information.